Holly Sonders Goes Braless To Expose Cleavage In Unzipped White Romper At The Beach

 The garment clung tightly around her petite waist and was unzipped to flash just a hint of her flat tummy and killer abs.
 The shorts clung to her round booty and hips while accentuating her toned thighs as well.
 She accessorized the eye-popping style with a pair of large hoop earrings.

 Holly stood on the beach for the shot.
-She had both of her arms lifted above her head as she ran a pink hairbrush through her mane.
+She lifted both of her arms above her head as she ran a pink hairbrush through her mane.
 Her shoulders were pulled back and her back was slightly arched as she pushed her chest forward.
 Her weight was shifted to one side and she bent one knee as she tilted her head and wore a seductive expression on her face.

-In the background, the white sand could be seen, as well as some foliage.
-In the caption, Holly told her followers that she was starting her weekend off well and that she planned to model for a photo shoot over the next few days.
-She also asked what their plans were.
+In the background, the white sand and some foliage could be seen.
+In the caption, Holly told her followers that she was starting her weekend off well and planned to model for a photo shoot over the next few days.
+She also asked her fans what their plans were.

 Her long, dark hair was parted to the side.
 The locks were styled in loose strand that she pushed over one of her shoulders.